dominictarr/statistics/README.md

 you probably only want to have the mean and stdev, the other fields are necessary for the reduce function however.

+## mutating reduce: require('statistics/mutate')

+sometimes, a mutating reduce is prefured. this eases garbage collection, and allows you to maintain a reference to an updating value.

+otherwise the api is the same.

 ## functional is better than object oriented

 statistics@2 and earlier used an object oriented api, but then I needed to serialize and parse a stats